akachroo762/akachroo762/README.md

 ## I'm a Cloud Architect, DevOps Enthusiast and an avid Learner!!

-- 🌱 I’m currently learning Python, TOGAF standard and Kubernetes 🤣
+- 🌱 I’m currently learning Machine Learning, TOGAF standard and C#
 - 👯 I’m looking to collaborate with other cloud enthusiasts
 - 🥅 2020 Goals: Keep Calm and Continue Learning
 - ⚡ Fun fact: I love to swim, play tennis and meet people